Naren1704/PhenoAssistant/README.md

 Note: All case studies, evaluations, and demo results were generated using GPT-4o (version: 2024-08-06) via Azure OpenAI.
 Using a different model or provider may lead to different results.

 ---
-## (New) Adding external tools and agents
+## 🆕 Adding External Tools and Agents

-To add new tools to PhenoAssistant, please refer to the example at [new_tools.py](https://github.com/fengchen025/PhenoAssistant/blob/v2/functions/new_tools.py).
-You can copy & paste already defined tools or define your own tools at this, using the pheno_tool decorator.
-Similarly, you can add an agent to [new_agents.py](https://github.com/fengchen025/PhenoAssistant/blob/v2/functions/new_agents.py).
+To add new tools to PhenoAssistant, see the example in [new_tools.py](https://github.com/fengchen025/PhenoAssistant/blob/v2/functions/new_tools.py).
+You can either copy & modify existing tools or define your own using the `@pheno_tool` decorator in this file.

-(By default, this function is turned off) If you want to connect PhenoAssistant with HuggingFace Inference API, you should first supply your HF_TOKEN at [.env.yaml](https://github.com/fengchen025/PhenoAssistant/blob/v2/.env.yaml), and then comment out from Line 15 onward.
-Now you can prompt PhenoAssistant to call a vision model supporting the API to process your images by supply the model identifier.
-However, it is your responsibility to understand the input and output format of the model to avoid unexpected results and abusing your OpenAI API usage.
-It is also your responsibility to control your huggingface api token usage.
+Similarly, you can add new agents in [new_agents.py](https://github.com/fengchen025/PhenoAssistant/blob/v2/functions/new_agents.py).
+---

+### HuggingFace Inference API

+*(This feature is disabled by default.)*

+If you want to connect PhenoAssistant to the HuggingFace Inference API:
+1. Uncomment the code starting from **Line 15** in [new_tools.py](https://github.com/fengchen025/PhenoAssistant/blob/v2/functions/new_tools.py)
+2. Provide your `HF_TOKEN` in [.env.yaml](https://github.com/fengchen025/PhenoAssistant/blob/v2/.env.yaml).

+After enabling, you can prompt PhenoAssistant to call a vision model via HuggingFace Inference API by supplying its model identifier.

+⚠️ **Note:**
+- You are responsible for understanding the model’s input/output format to avoid errors or unexpected results.
+- You are also responsible for monitoring and controlling your HuggingFace API token usage (as well as your OpenAI API usage).